Do You Need A UV Light For Resin?

 Epoxy is more versatile for larger pieces and projects that don’t require the immediate cure time that UV resin provides.
 A good example of this type is Hippie Crafter epoxy.

-See our full guide on resin cure times.
+See this full guide on resin cure times.

 2. When a UV Light is Required